Affiliate Statement and a Caveat

 1. Indonesian Cinnamon Powder (Korintje Cinnamon)

 When it comes to the best type of cinnamon for baking, Indonesian cinnamon (Korintje) captures the crown.
 This Java and Sumatra cultivated cinnamon comes from the Cinnamomum Burmannii tree.
 Besides nostalgia and potency, it’s two to three percent oil allows a wild and earthy spice to build.
-The cinnamon is best for desserts and meat rubs.
+Cinnamon is best for desserts and meat rubs.

 2. Vietnamese Cinnamon Powder (Saigon)